The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems: Data Transformation Techniques

-\subsection{Data Transformation Techniques}
+\citet{carlini2017adversarial} showed how certain previously described techniques, including \cite{bhagoji2018enhancing}, were not a consistent defense.
+For example, they were able to show how using PCA in the training data did not increase the robustness of a convolutional neural network, only the fully-connected network.
+Other works had inconsistencies in their presented results when tested on other datasets.
+Observing these inconsistencies and how the representation of data highly influences abstractions, we hypothesize that different data transformations may individually impact the representation of the intrinsic features and hence, uniquely impact an adversary's ability to attack the model.

-Dimensionality reduction transforms a dataset $X$ with dimensionality $d$ to a new dataset $X'$ with dimensionality $d'$ such that the geometry of the data is maintained as much as possible.
-However, this is under the assumption that the geometry of the data manifold, or the intrinsic dimensionality $d_i$ of the dataset $X$, is known.
-Such manifold is generally twisted and curved with non-uniformly distributed points on it, making the identification of the intrinsic dimensionality a challenging task specific to each individual dataset \citep{facco2017estimating}.
-Therefore, dimensionality reduction is solved by assuming certain properties of the data in practice, such as the intrinsic dimension based on the variance of $X$.
-In this section, we describe and their potential impacts on a data manifold with the resulting robustness impacts in Section \ref{sec:eval}.
+\section{Data Transformation Techniques}

-Note that our comparative review includes frequently used component-based reduction, feature selection, and trend extraction transformation techniques for data transformations, it is \textit{not} exhaustive.
-We have strictly focused on widely-used linear data transformation techniques and their impact on the intrinsic dimension of data.
+Our comparative review includes data transformation techniques during the pre-processing stage of the ML pipeline.
+It is \textit{not} exhaustive.
+We have strictly focused on linear data transformation techniques that have been commonly used in a variety of applications \citep{aleman2018using, bhagoji2018enhancing, carlini2017adversarial}.
+For brevity, we assume the reader understands the each technique.
 Future work can be focused on non-linear dimensionality reduction techniques.
-We keep both works separate as we hypothesize that non-linear transformations impact the complexity of data manifolds in different ways than linear ones.
+We keep both works separate as non-linear transformations may impact the complexity of data manifolds differently than linear ones.